There are several databases available for identifying books on your topic.

 Start with books at MIT:

-1. Search Barton, MIT's online catalog, the best source for finding books in any of the MIT Libraries.
+1. Search Our Collections, the best source for finding books in any of the MIT Libraries.
 Think of it as a giant inventory system where you can find a book by author, title or subject, then identify its:

 - precise location (library name)

 - status (if it is on the shelf or checked out to someone else)

 - complete citation (publication information)

 2. Search MIT's WorldCat to identify books owned by the MIT Libraries as well as those in the Borrow Direct group of libraries and other libraries all over the world.
 You can:

 - search quickly and easily by author, title, keyword or subject